-- (B) The institution, the institution's owner, or the institution's chief executive officer has been convicted of, or has pled nolo contendere or guilty to, a crime involving the acquisition, use, or expenditure of funds under subchapter IV of this chapter and part C of subchapter I of chapter 34 of title 42, or has been judicially determined to have committed fraud involving funds under subchapter IV of this chapter and part C of subchapter I of chapter 34 of title 42. - (5) Certification.
+- the institution, has filed for bankruptcy, except that this paragraph shall not apply to a nonprofit institution, the primary function of which is to provide health care educational services (or an affiliate of such an institution that has the power, by contract or ownership interest, to direct or cause the direction of the institution's management or policies) that files for bankruptcy under chapter 11 of title 11 between July 1, 1998, and December 1, 1998; or - (B) The institution, the institution's owner, or the institution's chief executive officer has been convicted of, or has pled nolo contendere or guilty to, a crime involving the acquisition, use, or expenditure of funds under subchapter IV of this chapter and part C of subchapter I of chapter 34 of title 42, or has been judicially determined to have committed fraud involving funds under subchapter IV of this chapter and part C of subchapter I of chapter 34 of title 42. - (5) Certification.
 The Secretary shall certify an institution's qualification as an institution of higher education in accordance with the requirements of subpart 3 of part G of subchapter IV of this chapter. - (6) Loss of eligibility.
 An institution of higher education shall not be considered to meet the definition of an institution of higher education in paragraph (1) if such institution is removed from eligibility for funds under subchapter IV of this chapter and part C of subchapter I of chapter 34 of title 42 as a result of an action pursuant to part G of subchapter IV of this chapter. - (b) Proprietary institution of higher education - (1) Principal criteria.
 For the purpose of this section, the term "proprietary institution of higher education" means a school that- - (A) Provides an eligible program of training to prepare students for gainful employment in a recognized occupation; - (B) Meets the requirements of paragraphs (1) and (2) of section 1001 (a) of this title; - (C) Does not meet the requirement of paragraph (4) of section 1001 (a) of this title; - (D) Is accredited by a nationally recognized accrediting agency or association recognized by the Secretary pursuant to part G of subchapter IV of this chapter; - (E) Has been in existence for at least 2 years; and - (F) Has at least 10 percent of the school's revenues from sources that are not derived from funds provided under subchapter IV of this chapter and part C of subchapter I of chapter 34 of title 42, as determined in accordance with regulations prescribed by the Secretary. - (2) Additional institutions.
 The term "proprietary institution of higher education" also includes a proprietary educational institution in any State that, in lieu of the requirement in paragraph (1) of section 1001 (a) of this title, admits as regular students persons who are beyond the age of compulsory school attendance in the State in which the institution is located. - (c) Postsecondary vocational institution. - (1) Principal criteria.
-For the purpose of this section, the term "postsecondary vocational institution" means a school that- - (A) Provides an eligible program of training to prepare students for gainful employment in a recognized occupation; - (B) Meets the requirements of paragraphs (1), (2), (4), and (5) of section 1001 (a) of this title; and - (C) Has been in existence for at least 2 years. - (2) Additional institutions.
-The term "postsecondary vocational institution" also includes an educational institution in any State that, in lieu of the requirement in paragraph (1) of section 1001 (a) of this title, admits as regular students persons who are beyond the age of compulsory school attendance in the State in which the institution is located.
+For the purpose of this section, the term "postsecondary vocational institution" means a school that- - (A) Provides an eligible program of training to prepare students for gainful employment in a recognized occupation;